bigeyex/python-adminui/README.md

 # Release log for early preview

+- 1.2.0: add filter form to tables; add model dialog (see python/example_form.py for a full example)
 - 1.1.0: add Radio buttons and filter/sortable feature of DataTables
 - 1.0.0: add FastApi support
 - 0.3.9: fix color issue in charts